eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 (sent and received) is traced to a file.
 The output file format is *tcpdump* hexadecimal text, and can be processed with protocol analyzer applications such as Wireshark.
+Specifically, to open the file using Wireshark, use the "Import from Hex Dump" option using the "Raw IPv4" encapsulation type.

 .. note::